z-haiman/RBC-GEM/data/external/README.md

 Even publications and their associated data may be unavailable over time (e.g., change to URL for a database).
 Archiving the relevant publications and publically available helps alleviate these difficulties.

-Note that this is only for academic purposes.
+All data in here is only for academic purposes.
+Respective publications for data should be cited if used.